|

 Order park brochures and information about the surrounding area

-product with you will qualify you for a discount or a ride pass.
-If you
+certain product with you will qualify you for a discount or a ride pass.

-belong to a roller coaster enthusiast group, see if the park offers discounts
+If you belong to a roller coaster enthusiast group, see if the park offers

-to it.
-If so, be sure to bring your membership card with you.
+discounts to its members.
+If so, be sure to bring your membership card

 Investigate packages which include a hotel and park